Housing Scams and How to Avoid Them

 - Deal locally / in-person.
 Remember – scammers don’t want to meet you face to face so they will always avoid this.
 If you are searching for housing remotely or from abroad don’t disclose this information upfront as you may become an easy victim for a scammer.
 Instead, ask if you can have a friend or relative view the apartment for you on your behalf (even if this is not true).
 A real landlord or owner will most often say ‘yes’ and offer a tour if they have the time.

 - Pay by check / card.
 Consumer protections exist for most credit / debit card transactions or by check (inquire with your financial institution).
 Nearly all property managers or landlords will accept some sort of bank check – personal, certified, etc. and agree to meet you to collect it or agree to have it mailed.
 Scammers always want their money payment to be untraceable and non-refundable.
+Larger companies or firms may utilize payments through property management software – eg: AppFolio, PropertyWare, Matrix, Yardi, etc.

 - Ask for a second opinion.
 Sometimes it helps to ask a friend or relative about the same rental listing.
 They may have reservations or suspicions about it that you may not.
 Remember, if an apartment listing is too good to be true it often is.
+Even better, the same friend can ask the suspicious person if they will rent to them if they have a bankruptcy, eviction on record, and would like to put 5-people in the 1-bedroom listed for rent.
+Someone actually asked a scammer this and the scammer responded back saying “yes”.

 Examples of Suspicious Listings